FTariq/Git-and-GitHub-Tutorial/README.md

 There are two ways to start a repository.
 You can create and clone a GitHub repository, or create a local repository and then push to a GitHub repository.

-To clone, create an initial repo on GitHub, with a name, description, and a README.md (this will ensure a master branch has been created, and it's good practice to do so).
+To clone, create an initial repo on GitHub, with a name, description, and a README.md (this will ensure a master branch has been created, and it's good practice to do so anyway).
 Then to clone this repo to your current local directory:
 ```
 git clone [URL]
 ```